Real Estate is a tough business.

 We like to buy properties in communities just outside the dense core of the city ... not right inside it.

-So in Toronto, that means areas like Barrie, Ajax, Kitchener, and Hamilton.
+So from Toronto, that means areas like Barrie, Ajax, Kitchener, and Hamilton.

 There're a few reasons for this...

-First, you can buy a 3-bedroom home in Greek town in Toronto for $750K.
+1) you can buy a 3-bedroom home in Greek town in Toronto for $1 million plus.

 And the rents are not that much different than in the big city.

-Next, by buying in cities around the core of the city we're benefiting from things like:
+Next, by buying in areas around the core of the city we're benefiting from things like:

 Here's our last and perhaps most important tip...